 Salomon may have lived in another time and while hers is perhaps part of a vast collective of Holocaust stories, bear in mind that her work is just coming to light now and thus, so is she.
 Artists exist among us, but no one is to say when in history their work will arise and find its way into our contemporary mindset.
 Artists are in fact, survivors whether they live or die, young or old.
 Immortal.
 It is only a matter of time before we are educated to their rare and significant presence.

-Images: Charlotte Salomon, "Life? or Theatre?," 1940-1942, Villefranche, France.
+Image Credit: Detail from Charlotte Salomon, "Life? or Theatre?," 1940-1942, Villefranche, France.
 Collection Jewish Historical Museum, Amsterdam.
 Copyright Charlotte Salomon Foundation.
-Right image is a detail.

 Rykarda Parasol uses the term “Rock Noir” to best describe her brand of dark and mysterious music.
 In it, there is a cinematic component that calls up images akin to David Lynch or Alfred Hitchcock giving way to an icy blonde plot.
 Indeed, the notion of the smart fearless femme fatale is an image that Parasol finds intriguing and one that her low sultry sing/talk seems to embody.
 Often compared to the likes of Nick Cave and The Velvet Underground, Parasol’s music personifies both swamp and sophistication.
 A uniquely gender-bending voice, her strength is in delivering William Faulkner-like tales with conviction and suspense.
 Her music draws on American rock, soul and southern influences as well as the Northern European styles imparted to her by her parents.
 Parasol has self-produced and self-released two acclaimed albums (“For Blood and Wine” 2009 and “Our Hearts First Meet” 2006).
 A strong presence on the San Francisco music scene, Parasol continues to write songs based on her true-life occurrences and performs near and far.